 9. Seagram’s Nine Hills

 It is a product from the Seagram’s brand.
 Though the brand is known for its whisky brand, it was awarded at the 2007 Indian wine challenge.
 The pleasant aroma of this wine reminds of cherries mixed with a little bit of vanilla and all these fruity notes of cherry and strawberry stay with you for a long time.
 Due to its soft velvety tannins, people love to have it with spicy as well as deep fried dishes.
+It is absolutely perfect for Indian palate but not as a food wine for the vegetarians.
+In order to purchase a tasty and unique red wine, you can trust on this brand keeping your eye closed.

 Price Range: 750 ml of this 2007 vintage costs almost INR 565